costicaaa/hugo-blog/content/posts/from-html-to-kubernetes/index.md

 Yes, it used to be a joke running on LinkedIn a couple of years ago.

-IMO, that joke has, unfortunately, become true: it doesn't matter if you want to work as a frontend, backend, full-stack, DevOps, cloud engineer, etc.
+IMO, that joke has, unfortunately, become true: it doesn't matter if you want to work as a Frontend, Backend, full-stack, DevOps, Cloud Engineer, etc.

 As a "web developer", you now need to understand the big picture of what `delivering software in a browser` means.